Why the Biggest Supply Chain Opportunities Are Invisible Market by Market

 If you carry a group savings target, the biggest opportunities rarely arrive looking big.
 They show up as the same issue repeating across markets under different names.

-Pull together messy reality
+Pull together the messy reality

 Bring together ERP exports, spreadsheets, supplier data, local trackers, and the context that usually lives outside the system.

-Produce something people can act on
+Turn it into something people can act on

 Find repeated patterns, standardization opportunities, and group-level wins that stay invisible when each market is reviewed in isolation.